bestia-dev/sort_text_international_rust_wasm_pwa/README.md

 Learning Rust and Wasm programming and having fun.
 I just love  programming !

-In my first video tutorial, we set up WSL 2 (Windows subsystem for Linux) with Debian 11 on Windows 10.
+In my first video tutorial, we set up WSL 2 (Windows Subsystem for Linux) with Debian 11 on Windows 10.
 <https://bestia.dev/youtube/win10_wsl2_debian11.html>
 In the second video, we created a Docker container with a complete Rust development environment to use with VS Code.
 <https://bestia.dev/youtube/docker_rust_development.html>